Taking exams

 Permanent evaluation

-A continuous assessment typically consists of assignments (portfolio, interim tests, paper, reports, etc.) during the academic year.
+Permanent evaluation or ‘continuous assessment’ typically consists of assignments (portfolio, interim tests, paper, reports, etc.) during the teaching period.

 Presentation